 The application deadline is August 1 for international applicants seeking to join the first-year Honors Program the following fall.
-Applications should be emailed directly to the International Admissions Director.
+Potential applicants must contact their International Admissions Director.

 The application deadline is July 1 for applicants seeking to join the Continuing/Transfer Honors Program the following fall.
-Applications should be emailed directly to the Honors Program Director.
+Potential applicants must contact the Honors Program Director.

-The three-member Honors Faculty Admissions Committee will review each application and select the next learning community of Honors students for the fall term.
+The three-member Honors Faculty Admissions Committee will review each application and select the next cohort or learning community of Honors students for the fall term.
 Students admitted into the program will receive a written response from the Honors Program Director within one month following the application deadline.

-Each student in the Honors Program must sign an Honors Program Acknowledgment that the student must maintain a cumulative 3.00 Berkeley College GPA to remain in the program, among other requirements.
+Each student in the Honors Program must sign an Honors Program Acknowledgment that the student must maintain a cumulative 3.50 Berkeley College GPA to remain in the program, among other requirements.
 Credits earned in the Honors Program will contribute toward the fulfillment of students' general education or free elective requirements.